clempat/enhanced-hackernews/Readme.md

 - Real time Fetching
 - Great Performance
 - Scrolling without friction
+- offline support

 ## Contribution
 This is a basic project based on Create React App.
 You will find the same commands available.

-1. Install
-2. Do you contribution
-3. Write and run the tests

 ### Install
 Run `npm install`